Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 }
 ```

-afterwards you need to sync those secrets to all hosts in the cloud, you can do that by rerunning the `setup_pve_clusters` playbook - `ansible-playbook -i YOUR-CLOUD-INV.yaml pve.cloud.setup_pve_clusters --tags rsync`.
+Afterwards you need to sync those secrets to all hosts in the cloud, you can do that by rerunning the `setup_pve_clusters` playbook - `ansible-playbook -i YOUR-CLOUD-INV.yaml pve.cloud.setup_pve_clusters --tags rsync`.
 This needs to be done only once!
 There is no support for multiple dns providers / multiple accounts yet.

 ## Upgrading a cluster